sandywalker/webui-popover/README.md

 	trigger:'click',//values:click,hover
 	style:'',//values:'',inverse
-	delay:300,//delay time of the popover, works only when trigger is 'hover' cache:true,//if cache is set to false,popover will destroy and recreate multi:false,//allow other popovers in page at same time arrow:true,//show arrow or not
+	delay:300,//delay time of the popover, works only when trigger is 'hover' enterDelay:null,//delay time of initiating popover, works only when trigger is 'hover' cache:true,//if cache is set to false,popover will destroy and recreate multi:false,//allow other popovers in page at same time arrow:true,//show arrow or not